The Best Multiplayer Games for Android [December 2020]

 From there, you simply follow through what the game wants from you.
 Most games are unique, with only a few sequels to earlier games here and there.
 With four Jackbox Party Packs now on the market (one a year since 2014), there are more than 20 games to pick from, split up between each pack.
 Here’s a quick breakdown of each Party Pack, along with our recommendations for each.

-- Jackbox Party Pack 4 (PS4, XOne, PC, Mac, Switch, Apple TV, Android TV, and more): The newest pack, this is the only pack to include more than five games.
+- Jackbox Party Pack 4 (PS4, Xbox, PC, Mac, Switch, Apple TV, Android TV, and more): The fourth pack in this list is the only pack to include more than five games, making it a great starting place.
 The standout here is Fibbage 3 and its pack-in, Fibbage: Enough About You, which combines the lying-based trivia from Fibbage with lies about yourself.
 Survive the Internet is a Quiplash-style creative game, Bracketeering is a fun bracket-based game where you bet on which submissions are best, Civic Doodle is a fun twist on the usual drawing game addition, and Monster Seeking Monster is a dating game where you’ll have to message users to get them to go on dates while trying to gain hearts.

 At this point, no one is going to be surprised by the addition of Minecraft to any kind of gaming roundup.
 The game, which has been on the market for nearly nine years, is and has been a massive phenomenon for most of its existence.
 Considering it’s on nearly every modern platform, it should be no surprise that Minecraft is the second best-selling video game of all time, behind only Tetris.
 The game is big enough that the development team, Mojang, was bought by Microsoft in 2014.
 That hasn’t stopped the game from expanding to every platform under the sun, however, and Android is only one of the many platforms where you can dive into the infamous brick-building game to let your creativity—and your survival skills—flourish.